raoapurv007/Deepfake-Video_Identification/README.md

  and deals with the human brain inspired neural network technology.
 Computer vi sion plays an important role in our project.
 It helps in processing the video and frames with the help of Open-CV.
-A PyTorch trained model is a classifier to classify the source video as deepfake or pristine
+A PyTorch trained model is a classifier to classify the source video as deepfake or pristine.

+ Tn this we use convolutional neural network for analysis of a video.

  # Libraries Used
  1. **torch :**  The fundamental Python library for machine learning, providing tensor computations, automatic differentiation, and neural network building blocks.